slimline33/OpenEPaperLink-IOBROKER-JavaScript/README.md

 7. Error Handling: Extensive error handling throughout the data processing, including logging errors for HTTP requests or data parsing.

-# OpenEPaperLink Weather Image from chatGTP
+# OpenEPaperLink Weather Image from chatGPT

 This script is designed to fetch the current weather for a specified city using the OpenWeatherMap API, generate an artistic image based on the weather condition using the DALL-E 3 model, resize the generated image, and log the entire process.
 The script is configured to run automatically every day at 5 AM.